5 February 1891, Wesselton Mine rushed by diggers.

 It had always been believed that the ground was diamond bearing as the ground had been proclaimed public diggings in 1871 and subsequently rushed, but no real trace of diamonds had been discovered.
 In August 1880 there was considerable excitement on the farm with 1000 claims being offered by Wessels.
 One group of unhappy diggers – who never received a claim, petitioned the Free State Government to open the farm as a public diggings, but it was denied.
 The Free State sent an armed delegation to the farm to remove the illegal diggers, but they had already left.
 The other diggers, who had legitimate claims, also left because of the absence of diamonds.

-Pictured is Wesselton Mine in the mid 1890s.
+(Pictured is Wesselton Mine in 1934 several decades after the “rush”.)